MordecaiMalignatus/mordecaimalignatus.github.io/_posts/2026-05-08-the-llm-flood-as-seen-from-the-trenches.md

 inherently.
 They're built on, essentially, colonialising the internet commons at large, and that is hard to ignore, even if I am on some level required to.
-Thanks to ubiquitous LLM access and promotion, things that used to be abstractly trustworthy (someone put in sufficent effort to write something) has now broken down entirely, and the open internet that is accessible via search engines is now essentially a landfill you have to look carefully at to extract valuable information from.
+Thanks to ubiquitous LLM access and promotion, things that used to be abstractly trustworthy (someone put in sufficient effort to write something) has now broken down entirely, and the open internet that is accessible via search engines is now essentially a landfill you have to look carefully at to extract valuable information from.